dr-cooder/khinsider/readme.md

 There's a lot more detail to the API - more than would be sensible to write here.
 If you want to use `khinsider.py` as a module in a more advanced capacity, have a look at the `Soundtrack`, `Song`, and `File` objects in the source code!
 They're documented properly there for your reading pleasure.

-# Talk to me!
+# Talk to obskyr!

-You can easily get to me in these ways:
+You can easily get to obskyr, the original creator, in these ways:

 * [@obskyr](http://twitter.com/obskyr/) on Twitter!
 * [E-mail](mailto:powpowd@gmail.com) me!

-I'd love to hear it if you like `khinsider.py`!
-If there's a problem, or you'd like a new feature, submit an issue here on GitHub.
+obskyr would love to hear it if you like `khinsider.py`!
+If there's a problem specific to this fork, submit an issue here on GitHub.